dave-t-c/LiveTramsMCR.API/README.md

 First, add your `TfGM OcpApimSubscriptionKey` key into the `docker-compose.run-local.yaml` file.

-After doing this, run `docker-compose -f docker-compose.run-local.yml up -d` from the route repo direcotry.
+After doing this, run `docker-compose -f docker-compose.run-local.yml up -d` from the route repo directory.

 This will start the system locally on `localhost:8080`.
+Head to `localhost:8080/swagger/index.html` to view endpoints.

 You will also be able to view any changes you make to data using mongo express, which will be started on `localhost:8081`.
 This can be accessed using the default mentioned `ME_CONFIG_MONGODB_AUTH_USERNAME` username and `ME_CONFIG_MONGODB_AUTH_PASSWORD` password specified [here](https://github.com/mongo-express/mongo-express?tab=readme-ov-file#usage-docker).